LeAyush98/CouchCart/readme.md

-An e-commerce web application created with Django.
+A movie shop e-commerce web application created with Django.

 Still in development.